Parkersburg High School: Athletics

 Parkersburg High is well known for its athletic achievements.

 Former PHS Big Red player Matt Kimes was named PHS Head Football Coach on February 22, 2022.
 As a player, he led the Big Reds in both rushing and receiving yards during the 1996 season.

-PHS was rated by Sports Illustrated as the #9 sports high school of all time due to its long winning traditions and graduates such as Earl "Greasy" Neale, who is in the Pro Football Hall of Fame, as well as other graduates such as outfielder Nick Swisher of the New York Yankees (and formerly of the Chicago White Sox and Oakland Athletics), and Larry "Flash" Rhodes.
+PHS was rated by Sports Illustrated as the #9 sports high school of all time due to its long winning traditions and graduates such as Earl "Greasy" Neale, who is in the Pro Football Hall of Fame, as well as other graduates such as outfielder Nick Swisher of the New York Yankees (and formerly of the Chicago White Sox and Oakland Athletics), Larry "Flash" Rhodes, and Brenton Strange of the Jacksonville Jaguars.
 Parkersburg High experiences a strong rivalry with cross-town high school Parkersburg South High School.
 The rivalry is recognized as one of the best in the state.

 The school is known as "The School of Champions" and holds twice as many state titles in athletics as any other high school in West Virginia.
 The football team has the 13th most victories in the United States, with 857 (as of 5/12/2025).
 For the first time in 103 years of PHS football, 2007 marks the first time the team has won back to back state championships (2006 and 2007).
 The boys' and girls' soccer teams were also 2006 state champions, with the boys' team having won two in a row, making for a state record four state championship wins for one high school.
 The boys' team is also currently ranked 24th in the nation.
 Parkersburg High School is also famous for the achievements of its wrestling team including a 2006-07 and 2007-08 AAA State Championship of their own, tying the wrestling team with the PHS boys' tennis team, which has 21 titles, the record for the most titles for one team in West Virginia.

 Former Big Red wrestling coach, Joe Handlan, has the record for having coached the most individual state wrestling champions in the state's history, as he has coached 51 individual state wrestling champions.

 During the summer of 2008, due to the successes of the Parkersburg athletic programs, Parkersburg, West Virginia was featured on ESPN as a candidate for Titletown USA.
 Parkersburg came in as the runner-up in the Titletown voting process, losing to Valdosta, Georgia.

 As of November 2022, Parkersburg High School has a total of 147 West Virginia high school state championships.